cmrguides/cmrguides/contributors/guides/wii-jailbreak-twilight.md

 {.is-danger}

 ## Introduction
-<b>This guide will show you how use the Twlight Hack to jailbreak yout Wi and how to install the Homebrew Channel.</b>
+<b>This guide will show you how use the Twlight Hack to jailbreak your Wii and how to install the Homebrew Channel.</b>

 This was the first jailbreak created for the Wii and is probablt the most well known.
 It uses a modified game save for the game The Legend of Zelda: Twilight Princess.